IBM/maximo-labs/MkDocs/apm_8.9/docs/asset_scores.md

 ###  Navigate to Health and Predict - Utilities

-You will start from the main MAS screen, and select the Health application.
+You will start from the main MAS screen, and select the Health application from the `Suite navigator` page or from `Industry solutions` tab.
 You will create a custom score for a subset of these assets.

 1. You will start from the main MAS screen, and select the Health Predict - Utilities application.
 Select the `Industry solutions` tab.